MKCG/metis/README.md

 ### Aggregations

-At the moment, only facets aggregations are expected to be supported.
+At the moment, only facets aggregations are supported.

-#### Facets

-Work in progress.

 #### Highlight